kapiljugnu/100DaysofCoding/readme.md

 We can split the larger task into smaller task and that task become reusable.
 Each have individual role.

 Try to real world object which ***has*** attributes (variables)(not free floating inside the file) and ***does*** methods (function)(not free floating inside the file)

+#### Higher order functions
+💡 Function that can work with other function.